Search

 5. Activity Restrictions: Strenuous activities, heavy lifting, and sexual activity will be restricted for several weeks or months to allow for adequate healing.

 7. Psychological Support: Seeking counseling or support groups can help manage the emotional and psychological aspects of the recovery process.
-Especially as patients navigate pain, discomfort, being bed-bound, activity restrictions and more, it is normal to experience temporary feelings of depression or even regret while you recover.
+As patients navigate pain, discomfort, being bed-bound, activity restrictions, and more, they may experience temporary feelings of depression or even regret during recovery.
 Once patients heal, they express overwhelming amounts of joy and satisfaction.

 Request a Free Surgical Consultation Today.